mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     In a nutshell, `empty cell` is a very stripped-down version of a `constant cell` and also has a somewhat different implementation because of the different base class.

+!!! question "I have click actions in my language, and they seem to also trigger for right mouse clicks.
+Any way to prevent that generally or manually/programmatically detecting which mouse button was clicked?"

+    No, the click action is executed for the selected cell.
+Without the original MouseEvent that is not forwarded to the editor cell you won't get this information.
+The event can't be restored.
+It would be possible to register a new mouse listener for the editor component through an [editor extension](http://mbeddr.com/mps-platform-docs/mps_internal/editor_development/#editor-extensions) that not only creates the click action for the selected cell but also saved the mouse button somewhere.
+The original implementation in the editor component can be found [here](https://github.com/JetBrains/MPS/blob/7a96724d699774672a6bd4a6a402b6e643294f2d/editor/editor-runtime/source/jetbrains/mps/nodeEditor/EditorComponent.java#L472).

 ## Menus

 !!! hint "Explain the different menu-related terms."